wmduggan41/IS601.NJIT/README.md

 Home page

-Page One The Internets infancy  (1960- 1980)
+Page one: The Internets infancy  (1960- 1980)

-Page two: The dot com boom.
-(1990-2000)
+Page two: The dot com boom (1990-2000)

-Page three: Mainstream adoption(2000- 2010)
+Page three: Mainstream adoption (2000- 2010)

-Page four: Contemporary evolution( 2010- modern day)
+Page four: Contemporary evolution ( 2010- modern day)

-Hero text: "We explain the birth ang growth of the internet for curious individuals"
+Hero text: "We explain the birth and growth of the internet for curious individuals"

 Page Layout: Z-pattern ( Golden triangle pattern)